hausenlot/UI-Repo/README.md

 - Added Components with Javascript
 - Added a script folders to store the scripts for element by storing its location in js and appending it on body if the content has a js.
 - Added Dropdown Components
+- Adjusted how I give listeners from the javascript if the function that I need is simple I will share it to other component.
+- Added Search Bar Component

 ## Diary
 ### Day 1